Readymix Awards Celebrate Concrete Excellence

 Judges’ citation.
 This project ticks all the boxes.
 The sophisticated mix design to meet intricate engineering requirements, combined with the relay-pour method on a highly visible structure in a harsh marine environment, was challenging on many levels.
 Allied Concrete’s technical acumen, comprehensive preparation and monitoring, attention to detail must be acknowledged, along with their confidence to adopt innovative solutions to get the job done.

 Grant Driver of Allied Concrete with NZRMCA Honorary Life Member Kevin Mischewski

 Higgins Concrete for Cyclone Gita Response

 Severe Tropical Cyclone Gita ravaged the South Pacific in early 2018.
-Gita hit New Zealand as a strong ex-tropical cyclone, with the top of the South Island being heaviest hit, with floods and strong winds leading to a state of emergency being declared on 20 February.
+Gita hit New Zealand as a strong ex-tropical cyclone, with the top of the South Island being heaviest hit, with floods and strong winds leading to a state of emergency being declared

 With its operations halted by the flooding and a power outage, Higgins Concrete in Richmond chose not to ‘shut-up shop’, but rather mobilise its equipment and resources to assist the community.

 Thanks to a lift on the Higgins Concrete loader, children escaped their childcare centre which was being threatened by rising flood waters.
 While social media was used to offer sand bags to those that wanted to protect their homes.

 Parents, police and the wider Nelson community were extremely grateful that Higgins Concrete chose to ‘pay-it-forward’ by helping its customer base in a time of real need.